-From 1 January 2021, the UK extended the rules which applied to non-EU postal items before.
-Similarly, the EU now treats postal items from the UK as it did non-EU items before.
-This means how you send and receive items from abroad has changed.
+The UK has now extended the rules which applied to non-EU postal items before.
+Similarly, the EU now treats postal items from the UK as it did non-EU items previously.
+This means that how you send and receive items from abroad has changed.
 The rules are different for Northern Ireland.

 Sending items abroad